 Assessed work usually comes with a deadline for completion; this is essential in fairness to all students doing the work, and to make the markers' job feasible (we also often release solutions as soon as the deadline has passed for students and supervisors to access).
 For small pieces of work (e.g. work marked by supervisors or TAs) the deadline is absolute; if you are late it will still be marked for feedback but you will score 0.
 This rule is absolute and you cannot argue for an exception.
 If you have a legitimate reason for handing in late you can submit mitigation which can be considered for waiving the piece of work.

 For more substantial projects or essays (worth more than 2 CATS) the Mathematics Department enforces deadlines according to the standard University rule: credit for the piece of work to be submitted is automatically decreased by 5 percentage points per day by which the work is late.
 Deadlines are usually at noon midweek.
-Thus if the deadline is at noon on a Wednesday and you do not get your work into the Department Office until 12.30 on Wednesday, your mark for that piece of work will be reduced by 5 percentage points (e.g. a mark of 65% will be reduced to 60%).
+Thus if the deadline is at noon (12:00) on a Wednesday and you do not upload your work until 12.30 on Wednesday, your mark for that piece of work will be reduced by 5 percentage points (e.g. a mark of 65% will be reduced to 60%).
 University rules require 5 percentage points to be deducted for every working day work is submitted in excess of the deadline.

 Essentially, there is no reason for leaving submission to the last minute, especially now most work is submitted online.
 Make sure you plan to submit well before each deadline.

 All written assignments that use Turnitin are required to be machine-readable.
 As all LaTeX generators work differently, there’s no definitive set-up to ensure the correct result.

 The easiest method to check machine-readability is to search the pdf using control+F (Windows), or command+F (Mac OS).
 Search for a common word; if it is able to search the text, then it is machine-readable.
 Try a few words, to be sure.